 LGBTQIA2S+ equality has gained momentum, but it remains unevenly distributed and incomplete.
 Even where it exists, legal equality has not yet translated into lived equality for all, especially for lower income people and people of color.
-The Working Group is committed to criminal justice policy reform and advocacy for all criminalized LGBTQIA2S+ people and people living with HIV (PLWH).
+The Working Group is committed to criminal justice policy reform and advocacy for all criminalized LGBTQIA2S+ people and people living with HIV/AIDS (PLWHA).

-The Working Group, a national advocacy coalition coordinated by two LGBTQIA2S+ formerly incarcerated people, has an urgent focus on criminal justice reform.
-LGBTQIA2S+ people and PLWH are overrepresented in all aspects of the criminal justice system, from policing, to adjudication, to incarceration, to release.
-The high rates of LGBTQIA2S+ people and PLWH in criminal and juvenile justice systems are a byproduct of legacies of criminalization, and continuing discrimination in employment, education, social services, health care, and responses to violence.
+The Working Group, a national advocacy coalition coordinated by two LGBTQIA2S+ formerly incarcerated people, has an urgent focus on criminal legal reform.
+LGBTQIA2S+ people and PLWHA are overrepresented in all aspects of the criminal justice system, from policing, to adjudication, to incarceration, to release.
+The high rates of LGBTQIA2S+ people and PLWHA in criminal and juvenile legal systems are a byproduct of legacies of criminalization, and continuing discrimination in employment, education, social services, health care, and responses to violence.

-The Working Group, comprised of nearly 50 organizations, pushes for bold action to reduce the LGBTQIA2S+ and PLWH disparities in the criminal justice system and the consequences of criminalization they face.
+The Working Group, comprised of nearly 50 organizations, pushes for bold action to reduce the LGBTQIA2S+ and PLWHA disparities in the criminal legal system and the consequences of criminalization they face.

-To reach the Working Group’s shared goal of criminal justice reform through decarceration, we support action to address the following categories and their impact on LGBTQIA2S+ people and PLWH:
+To reach the Working Group’s shared goal of criminal legal reform through decarceration, we support action to address the following categories and their impact on LGBTQIA2S+ people and PLWHA:

 - Juvenile Justice